richardvan/richardvan.github.io/pages/about.md

 In 2014 he gracefully quit his job and did some long-term traveling to learn more about the world and himself, he traveled through over twenty [countries](http://richardvan.com/pages/travel.html) for six months.

 In 2015 he and his friend bootstrapped their own startup idea that focused on Nightlife Events Planning called [SinPal](http://richardvan.com/pages/startup.html).
-The idea didn't gain traction but they both learned a lot from the experience.
+The idea didn't gain the traction they aimed for but they both learned a lot from the experience.

 Outside of his professional career, he also has work experience in both customer service  and construction projects.
 His first job as a teenager was a dishwasher for the family restaurant business where he learned to work as a cashier, bus boy, and waiter;  From time to time, he finds himself working with his father on a construction projects centering around renovations of commercial and residential properties.

 Leisurely he enjoys reading, exercising, cooking, walking his dog, watching sports, snowboarding/skiing, scuba diving, tinkering with the [arduino](https://www.arduino.cc/), and listening to music.

-He currently lives in Las Vegas and enjoys being close to family and friends.
+He currently lives in Las Vegas and enjoys being around family and friends.

 [resume ![resume as pdf](icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/RichardVanResume.pdf)